LlewBach/aj-builder/README.md

 Firefox: Pass.
 Opera: Pass.

-I don't have a device that uses Safari but I asked my parents to give feedback on the site from their iPad.
+I don't have a device that uses Safari but I asked my parents to give feedback on the site from their iPad, which was positive.

 ### Automated Testing